enricllagostera/ponte/process/technical_design.md

 		2. [ ] Encode files from text content (glob pattern, aka auto-code)
 		3. [ ] Encode manually selected files
 3. Devlogs
-	1. [/] Generate devlog compilation
+	1. [x] Generate devlog compilation - basic
+	2. [ ] Generate devlog compilation with advanced options
 		1. Checkboxes: Add commit logs; Add file from commit `devlog` footer; Add link to each build;
-	2. [/] Generate a devlog for each commit
+	3. [x] Generate a separate devlog source for each commit
 		1. Checkboxes: Add commit logs; Add file from commit `devlog` footer; Add link to each build;
 4. Compilations
 	1. [ ] Generate a docx from a folder compilation (glob pattern)
 		1. Radio group: In all commits the folder is found; Last existing commit; In specific commit(s);
 5. Visualizations
-	1. [ ] Generate a chronological timeline of commits
-		1. Shows passage of time between commits
+	1. [ ] Generate a chronological timeline of commits that shows passage of time between commits
-	2. [ ] Generate a topological timeline of commits
-		1. Shows a linear sequence of commits
+	2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits

 ## QDPX format notes